datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

-### Example 5: Retrieve just one cyclone in India.
+### Example 5: Retrieve just one cyclone event in India.

 <div>